-Dietary Reference Intakes Tables and Application.
-(Institute of Medicine).
+Dietary Reference Intakes Review.
+(The Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine).
 Tables of the dietary reference intakes for elements, electrolytes, vitamins, minerals, and macronutrients.
 These nutrient reference values serve as a guide for good nutrition and provide the scientific basis for the development of food guidelines in both the United States and Canada.
-This page provides links to the full Dietary Reference Intakes Reviews.

 Loveless, Tracy A. Food Stamp/Supplemental Nutrition Assistance Program (SNAP) Receipt in the Past 12 Months for Households by State: 2010 and 2011.
 Washington (DC): U.S. Census Bureau; 2012 Nov.
 (American Community Survey Briefs;11-08).